krilleellerstoffe/PNumberValidator/README.md

-# PersonnummerValidator
+# Personal Number Validator

 The `PersonnummerValidator` is a .NET C# application designed to validate Swedish personal numbers (Personnummer), coordination numbers (Samordningsnummer), and organization numbers (Organisationsnummer).
 This tool follows the rules and formats for these numbers as specified by Swedish authorities, including Skatteverket (the Swedish Tax Agency).
 The validator also handles historical and century-sensitive inputs, such as century adjustments for people over 100 years old.

 ## Features

-- **Personnummer Validation**: Validates 10- or 12-digit Swedish personal identity numbers, handling optional century prefix and `+` sign for individuals over 100 years old.
+- **Personnummer Validation**: Validates 10- or 12-digit Swedish personal identity numbers.
 - **Samordningsnummer Validation**: Supports validation of Swedish coordination numbers, adjusting dates for the special 61–91 range.
-- **Organisationsnummer Validation**: Validates Swedish organization numbers, which must have the third and fourth digits starting at 20 or higher.
+- **Organisationsnummer Validation**: Validates Swedish organization numbers.
 - **Luhn Algorithm**: Uses Luhn's algorithm to validate the control digit of the number.
-- **Date Validation**: Ensures that the birth date or organization number's date is valid, taking leap years into account.
+- **Date Validation**: Ensures that a birth date is valid.

 ## How It Works